Nearly half of people who moved this year went to a new town: Survey

-LowestRates.ca works with more than 30 banks and brokers to bring you Regina’s best mortgage rates from lenders in Canada and we’re adding new ones.
+LowestRates.ca works to bring you Regina's best mortgage rates from 50+ banks and brokers in Canada.
 We work with our partners to obtain their best deals and offers, and then we let them compete for your business.
 All you have to do is answer a few questions, and in minutes you’ll be provided with today’s mortgage rates for Regina.
 There’s no obligation, but you can choose to speak with our broker partner to secure your best rate and see if you're eligible for more savings.

 Yes, it’s safe — you no longer need to visit a bank branch or mortgage broker’s office in person to apply for a mortgage.
 It’s becoming increasingly common for Canadians to apply for mortgages online.
 LowestRates.ca only works with reputable, trustworthy financial institutions.
 Your credit score won’t be affected and your information is secure.
 We don’t share your information with anyone unless you want to connect with a mortgage broker.
 We take care of the heavy lifting by comparing the market for you and can connect you with the best mortgage lenders not only in Regina, but across the country.